 Photo by Steven Johnathan, courtesy of The Press House

-Pittsburgh singer-songwriter Paul Luc has never been one to take the most conventional path–he quit his corporate 9-5 to pursue lyric-driven Americana music, after all–so it comes as no surprise that a couple albums in, he was ready to shake things up.
+Pittsburgh singer-songwriter Paul Luc has never been one to take the most conventional path–he quit his corporate nine-to-five to pursue lyric-driven Americana music, after all–so it comes as no surprise that a couple albums in, he was ready to shake things up.

 His latest, Bad Seed, is a product of that shakeup.
 Aiming to emulate some of the best records of the 60s and 70s, Luc recorded to tape with a group of Nashville studio musicians he’d never met before.
 There were no rehearsals and no forced retakes.